d-markey/squadron/README.md

-Multithreading and worker pools in Dart
+Multithreading and worker pools in Dart to offload CPU-bound or long running tasks and give your mobile and Web apps some air.

 ## Features

-`Worker` class: a base worker class managing an Isolate and the communication from clients to the worker's Isolate.
+`Worker` class: a base worker class managing a platform thread (Isolate or Web Worker) and the communication between clients and  workers.

 `WorkerPool<W>` class: a worker pool for `W` workers.
 The number of workers is configurable as well as the degree of concurrent workloads distributed to workers in the pool.

 ## Getting Started